GeoscienceAustralia/dea-knowledge-hub/docs/_templates/home-v1.rst

    .. rubric:: Data Products

-   Explore DEA’s data products, and learn more about how they were created, how to use and access them, their version history, quality and supporting information and publications.
+   Explore DEA’s data products, and learn more about how they were created, how to use and access them, their version history, quality, and supporting information and publications.

    .. grid:: 2 2 3 5
       :gutter: 3